sqlitecloud/docs/src/pages/docs/commands/list-backup-settings.md

 ## Description

-The LIST BACKUP SETTINGS command is used to retrive detailed information about the settings applied to each databases previously enabled for a backup.
+The LIST BACKUP SETTINGS command retrieves detailed information about the settings applied to each database previously enabled for a backup.
 The `backup_retention` setting affects the disk space needed to store backup information about a specific database.
-You can specify a `backup_retention` settings using values like 24h, 2.5h or 2h45m.
+You can specify a `backup_retention` settings using values like 24h, 2.5h, or 2h45m.
 The `backup_snapshot_interval` specifies how often new snapshots will be created.
-This is used to reduce the time to restore since newer snapshots will have fewer WAL frames to apply.
+This setting reduces the time to restore since newer snapshots will have fewer WAL frames to apply.
 Retention still applies to these snapshots.
-If you do not set a snapshot interval then a new snapshot will be created whenever retention is performed.
+If you do not set a snapshot interval, a new snapshot will be created whenever retention is performed.
 Retention occurs every 24 hours by default.

 ## Return